zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

          Specifies whether the MIME type was inferred using signatures, or provided directly by the protocol the file appeared in.

-   Metadata that's been inferred about a particular file.
+   File Analysis metadata that's been inferred about a particular file.

 .. zeek:type:: files_tag_set